The U.S. Government and Global Maternal and Child Health Efforts

 Key Issues for the U.S.

 Over the past ten years, international and U.S. activities have brought renewed attention to and funding for MCH efforts.
 As the global community endeavors to support and fund efforts to achieve SDGs 2 and 3’s MCH and nutrition targets, the COVID-19 pandemic threatens past gains and continued progress, with concern about the detrimental effects that the COVID-19 pandemic has had and continues to have on MCH and MCH programming, including disruptions in basic MCH services such as routine immunization.
-Mitigating and reversing this impact is now a growing focus of U.S. and other efforts.
+Mitigating and reversing this impact remains a focus of U.S. and other efforts.
 Other key issues and challenges for U.S. efforts include:

 - continuing to expand access to and ensure the quality of MCH services, while building local capacity;